whatwg/web-history/README.md

-  becoming -- three years before the release of iPhone and mobile Safari -- the first "full" mobile browser (non-WAP, JavaScript-enabled, using the same browser engine as desktop Opera) to generate any significant mobile browsing traffic to non-WAP websites (though the usage largely comes just from mobile phones in Japan, which at that time are still significantly more advanced than mobile devices elsewhere in the world).
+  becoming -- three years before the release of iPhone and mobile Safari -- the first "full" mobile browser (non-WAP, JavaScript-enabled, using the same browser engine as desktop Opera) to generate any significant mobile browsing traffic to normal (non-WAP) websites (though the usage largely comes just from mobile phones in Japan, which at that time are still significantly more advanced than mobile devices elsewhere in the world).

 - [Web 2.0 Conference](http://web.archive.org/web/20041001091530/www.web2con.com/pub/w/32/program.html)
   takes place in San Francisco, eventually causing the term *Web 2.0* to be